 Other uses remain below 50 percent occupancy during both the day and evening which presents an opportunity to look for both wayfinding and shared use to increase occupancy.

-of signage and information on where to
+32% of survey respondents said the greatest challenge to parking was a lack of signage and information on where to park

 Figure 41.
-Off-Street Occupancy by Land Use - May 5, 2019(Rick Williams Consulting, Framework, 2019)
+Off-Street Occupancy by Land Use - May 5, 2019 (Rick Williams Consulting, Framework, 2019)